fulcrumgenomics/stitch/README.md

 | `SA` | `Z` |  the semicolon-delimited list of alignments for the given chain (rname, pos, strand, CIGAR, mapQ, NM) |
 | `NM` | `i` | the number of edits in the sub-alignment |

-### Optional pre-alignment

 The `-p`/`--pre-alignment` option may be used to pre-align the read using banded local alignment to select only those reads with a minimum pre-alignment score to perform the full alignment.
-Additional options are availabe to control the k-mer size, band-width, and minimum alignment score for this step.
+Additional options are available to control the k-mer size, band-width, and minimum alignment score for this step.
 Furthermore, the full alignment can be limited to align the read to just those reference contigs with minimum alignment score with the `-x`/`--pre-align-subset-contigs`.
 This is useful when aligning to a large database of individual constructs as contigs, where the read is expected only to align to a small subset of the contigs.

 ### Alignment Scoring

 Alignments are scored using a match score, mismatch penalty, and affine gap penalty (a gap of size `k` costs `{-O} + {-E}*k`).
-Scores must be positive while penalities must be negative.
+Scores must be positive while penalties must be negative.

 The jump score can be specified with `--jump-score`.